buhuipao/c/readme.txt

-Here are some c programs
+Here are some c programs.